-Beetween October 30, 2020 and November 19, 2020, the Company closed on two tranches of a private placement (the "Offering") by the issuance of an aggregate 500,000 Units (as defined below) and 2,990,000 FT Units (as defined below) at a price of \$0.07 per Unit and per FT Unit for gross proceeds of \$244,300.
+On December 30, 2021, the Company announced that it had closed on a private placement, originally announced on October 6, 2021, (the "Offering") by the issuance of 600,000 Units (as defined below) and 2,500,000 FT Units at a price of \$0.05 per Unit and per FT Unit for gross proceeds of \$155,000.

-Each Unit consisted of one common share of the Company and one non-transferable warrant.
-Each FT Unit consisted of one common share issued as a flow through share for the purposes of the Income Tax Act (Canada) and one half of one warrant.
-Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$0.10 per Common Share until the earlier of: (a) 30 days following the issuance of a news release by the Company that the trading price of the Common Shares on the TSX Venture Exchange is at or greater than \$0.15 per Common Share for 10 consecutive trading days; and (b) two years from the date of issuance.
+Under the terms of the Offering, each Unit consists of one common share of the Company ("Common Share") and one non-transferable warrant ("Warrant").
+Each FT Unit consists of one Common Share issued as a flow through share for the purposes of the Income Tax Act (Canada) and one half of one Warrant.
+Each whole Warrant entitles the holder to acquire one additional Common Share at an exercise price of \$0.075 per Common Share until the earlier of: (a) 30 days following the issuance of a news release by the Company that the trading price of the Common Shares on the TSX Venture Exchange is at or greater than \$0.10 per Common Share for 10 consecutive trading days; and (b) December 30, 2023.